Company Registration Finland

 A Finnish Public Limited Company (julkinen osakeyhtiö-Oyj) is established by at least one founder with a minimum share capital of 80.000 euros (cash or property).
 The shares of this type of company can be transferred to the public through the registration at the Stock Exchange.
 The management is assured by a board of directors, with minimum three members and a managing director.
 A supervisory board must also be appointed in charge with the supervision of the board of directors’ activities.

 A Branch (sivuliike ) it’s a form of business established by a foreign company, with assets provided by it and full responsibility for its actions assumed by it.
+If you are a foreign businessmen interested in setting up a branch in this country and moving to Finland either temporarily or permanently, our lawyers can assist you in both of these matters.

 What are the steps for incorporation of a company in Finland?